pub fn register_interrupt_handler<DIA, Arg, Success, Failure, S>(

 This deferred interrupt task spawned and returned by this function

-is essentially an infinite loop that repeatedly invokes the deferred_interrupt_action
+is essentially an infinite loop that repeatedly invokes the deferred_interrupt_action.

 The task will put itself to sleep (block itself) in between each invocation,

-so it is the job of the given interrupt_handler
+so it is the job of the given interrupt_handler to notify/wake up this task

 when there is work to be done.

-This design avoids the need for the deferred_interrupt_action
+This design avoids the need for the deferred_interrupt_action to manually handle

 repeated calls in and amongst the sleep/wake behavior.